gianpierodiblasi/LogicalCircuit/README.md

 - *getFrom(name)*: returns the from property of a node
   - input:
     - name: the name of the node (STRING)
-  - output: the from property of the node, an empty string if there is no node with this name or the node is an input node (STRING)
+  - output: the from property of the node, an empty array if there is no node with this name or the node is an input node (STRING)
 - *isNameValid(name)*: an utility method to check if a name is valid as input/output parameter; to be valid a name has to respect the following regular expression
     ```javascript
     /^[a-z]+[a-z0-9_]*$/i